datacamp-content-public/Application-Intro-to-T-SQL-Microsoft-SQL/slides/chapter_1_bf2ab310c48319c4cb626ccd81da9fe6.md

 `@script`
 Here we use ISNULL to replace missing invoice numbers with 0.
-We also select the original column for comparison.
+We also select the original column for comparison – our NULLS become zeros

 Notice the use of the AS keyword, which allows us to name our new column 'null_replacement'